Finding out you’re pregnant with twins

-Your obstetrician will discuss with you the most appropriate time and ‘way’ for you to give birth to your twins.
+You can discuss with your obstetrician the most appropriate time and ‘way’ for you to give birth to your twins.

 Preparing for raising twins

 Parenting twins can be very rewarding, and very challenging at times too.
 Here are ways to get ready for parenting twins:

 - Communication with your partner, if you have one.
 Communication is an essential part of continuing a healthy relationship.
-Pregnancy is a wonderful opportunity to discuss and share your thoughts and expectations for the future.
+Pregnancy is a great time to discuss and share your thoughts and expectations for the future.
 You might like to watch our video on relationships in pregnancy and early parenting and read about pregnancy and healthy relationships.

 - Look at our resources on breastfeeding.
 You can breastfeed your twins, and it’s good for you and your babies.
-You’re likely to need some expert assistance and advice when you’re getting started.
-Ask your birth hospital if there are classes specifically designed for expectant parents of twins.
+You can ask for help from a lactation consultant or your midwife.
+You can also ask your birth hospital if there are classes specifically for expectant parents of twins.

 - Read about services and support.
 As parents of twins, you and your partner will find that life is very busy, so it’ll help to have support from family and friends.

 - Enrol with the Australian Multiple Birth Association (AMBA).
-The AMBA offers help, a range of support services and links to other services for new parents of twins.
+The AMBA offers a range of support services and links to other services for new parents of twins.
 You might also like to register your twins with Twins Research Australia.